 VirtualBox is known as one of the most powerful virtualisation products for professional as well as personal use.
 It is power-packed with features and is undoubtedly a high-performance product.
 It is a freely available open-source software.

-At present, it can run on Windows, Linux, Solaris, Macintosh, and also supports plenty of other operating systems.
+It can run on Windows, Linux, Solaris, Macintosh and supports plenty of other operating systems.

 Constant up-gradation is a part of the VirtualBox regime.
 There are a lot of features, platforms, and supported guest operating systems that it runs on.